napari/napari/docs/source/events/rendering.rst

 :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class in
 a number of ways:

-1. Support setting the atlas texture size on the fly.
+1. Support setting the atlas's full texture size on the fly.
-2. Support setting the tile size on the fly.
+2. Support setting the atlas's tile size on the fly.
 3. Support a mix of tiles sizes in one atlas.
-4. Support multiple atlas textures in a single atlas.

-This would allow us to use "very large tiles" in some cases.
+4. Allow an atlas to have more than one backing texture.

+One reason to consider these changes is so we could support "large tiles" in certain cases.
 Often the coarsest level of multi-scale data "in the wild" is much bigger than one of our (256, 256) tiles.
 Today we solve that by creating additional Octree levels, downsampling the data until the coarsest level fits within a single tile.

-A better solution might be to use "small tiles" for the interior data, but allow a pretty big tile as root octree level.
-For example we might be using (256, 256) pixel tiles, but the root level might be (2500, 2500) and we decide to leave that as a single tile.
+If we could support multiple tiles sizes and multiple backing textures, we could potentially have "interior tiles" which were small, but then allow large root tiles.
+Graphics card handle pretty big textures.
+A layer that's (100000, 100000) obviously needs to be broken into tiles But a layers that's (4096, 4096) is really not that big.
+That could be a single tile.

-Long term it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` were the only image class.
-So we did not have to support two very different paths in the code.
-Two types of layers, two types of visuals, etc. However it's probably unwise to chop up modest sizes images, like (4096, 4096), into small tiles.
-When the graphics card can handle (4096, 4096) perfectly fine.
+Long term it would be nice if we did not have to support two images

-With a flexible
-:class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` we should
-choose the optimal tile size for every situation.
-So we'd use the :class:`~napari.layers.image.experimental.octree_image.OctreeImage` code in all cases.
-But in some cases the "octree" would be just a single (4096, 4096) texture.
+classes: :class:`~napari.layers.image.image.Image` and
+:class:`~napari.layers.image.experimental.octree_image.OctreeImage`.
+Maintain two code paths and two sets of visuals will become tiresome and lead to discrepancies in how things are rendered

+Instead it would be nice if :class:`~napari.layers.image.experimental.octree_image.OctreeImage` become the only image class.
+For that to happen though, we need to render small images just as efficinetly as we do today, which probably means not breaking them into tiles.
+To do this our atlas textures need to support tiles of various sizes.

 Future Work: Level Zero Only Octrees
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In issue `#1300 <https://github.com/napari/napari/issues/1300>`_ it takes
-1500ms to switch slices in a (16384, 16384) image that entirely in RAM.
+1500ms to switch slices in a (16384, 16384) image that is entirely in RAM.
+The delay is not from loading into RAM, it's already in RAM, the delay is from transferring all that data to VRAM.

 The image is not a multi-scale image.
 Generally we've found downsampling to create multi-scale image layers is slow.
-On thing that might were for this case is to create an Octree that only has a level zero.
+So the question is how can we draw this large texture without hanging?
+One idea is we could create an Octree that only has a level zero and no downsampled levels.

-Chopping up a ``numpy`` array into tiles is very fast, because no memory is moved.
-It's really just creating a bunch of "views" into the single array.
+This is an option because chopping up a ``numpy`` array into tiles is very fast, because no memory is moved.
+It's really just creating a bunch of "views" into the single existing array.
 So creating a level zero Octree should be very fast.
 For there we can use our existing Octree code and our existing :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` to transfer over one tile at a time without hurting the frame rate.

-It's TBD exactly how we'd display this for the user.
-But instead of a 1500ms hang the users would see the tiles appearing very quickly one at a time, and they would be free to interrupt and change slices at anytime.
+The insight here is our Octree code is really implemented two things, one is an Octree but two is a tiled or chunked image, which is just a grid of tiles.
+It's TBD how this would look to the user.
+But instead of a 1500ms hang they'd probably see the individuals tiles peppering into the scene.
+And they could interrupt this process by switching slices at any point.